-Rhubarb is super easy to grow, comes back every year, and makes fantastic pies, custards, and crisps (so every homestead should have some), but you actually grow it to eat the stalks, and the flower heads need to be cut off.
+Rhubarb is super easy to grow, comes back every year, and makes fantastic pies, custards, and crisps!
+But, you actually grow it to eat the stalks – the flower heads need to be cut off.

 Here’s all you need to know to grow your own tasty, perennial rhubarb:

 How To Grow Rhubarb

 Rhubarb can be grown just about anywhere, but prefers full sun and needs a well-drained location.

 Several years ago I planted some in a protected nook, and it died.
 So next I put some in one of my sunniest locations, and it’s thriving.